faustodavid/ListPool/README.md

   * Allocation-free
   * Can be created using stackalloc or an array as initial buffer
   * **Cannot be serialized/deserialized**
-  * **Cannot be created with parameterless constructors**, otherwise it is created in an invalid state
   * Because it is ValueType when it is passed to other methods, it is passed by copy, not by reference.
 In case it is required to be updated, it is required to use the "ref" modifier in the parameter.